BrigitteProjects/Orbit_EMO_V1/README.md

-# Orbit_EMO_V1
+# Orbit_EMO_Project
-This folder contains the paradigm scripts for version 1 of project orbit emo
+This folder contains the paradigm scripts for version 1, version 2, and version 3 of project orbit emo